barstoolbluz/floxenvs/kind/README.md

 - `kind` - Kubernetes IN Docker for local cluster creation
 - `kubectl` - Official Kubernetes command-line tool
 - `k9s` - Terminal-based UI for Kubernetes
+- `stern` - Multi-pod and container log tailing for Kubernetes
 - `helm` - Kubernetes package manager
 - `gum` - Terminal UI toolkit powering the setup wizard and styling
 - `jq` - Command-line JSON processor for API interactions
-- `coreutils` - GNU core utilities for reliable cross-platform operation
+- `coreutils` - GNU core utilities for enhanced file and text operations
 - `bat` - Used to power the environment's built-in `readme` function
 - `curl` - Used to fetch this `README.md` and shell integration scripts